nsulmol/afspm/README.md

 Now, there is one aspect that could be construed as either a pro or con: *protobuf messages are not human readable*.
 While human readability is, in principle, a huge plus, it tends to go hand-in-hand with a lack of type safety/easy schema violations.
 What we mean by this: a user can easily unintentionally send a broken message when they are able to create it with a simple text editor.
 Thus, we will *accept* this 'con' given our perceived larger 'pro'.

 ### Set up Google Protobuf Compiler
 Download the protobuf compiler.
-The easiest way is to download the latest precompiled binaries from their releases: [[https://github.com/protocolbuffers/protobuf/releases][protobuf releases]].
+The easiest way is to download the latest precompiled binaries from their releases: https://github.com/protocolbuffers/protobuf/releases.

 Once downloaded, you will need to copy the executable and included well-known types to appropriate locations (so they are automatically detected):
 - Copy/link/move the files in ./bin to /usr/local/bin.